DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 Now we could finally feed the files into the GeoBrowser, our spatio-temporal visualisation playground of choice (after years in beta, [it finally went 1.0 just this month](http://dhd-blog.org/?p=5705)).
 GeoBrowser supports both CSV and KML files.
 There is a pretty nice datasheet editor with autofill of coordinates based on the [Getty Thesaurus of Geographic Names](https://en.wikipedia.org/wiki/Getty_Thesaurus_of_Geographic_Names) for those who want to copy/paste lists of place names.
 You can also spice up your KML files with HTML elements and link back to your edition or to wherever you like.
 And btw, if you want to feed the GeoBrowser directly from your own server, just [ask the developers](https://wiki.de.dariah.eu/display/publicde/Geo-Browser+FAQ#Geo-BrowserFAQ-WarumkannichunterLoadDatakeineKML,KMZundCSV-Dateien%C3%BCberKML/KMZ/CSVFileURLeinbinden?) to add your domain to the whitelist.

-You already viewed the result and thus the story of the life and death of (some) German playwrights in the 18th, 19th and 20th century in the iframe above.
+You already viewed the result and thus the story of the birth and death of (some) German playwrights in the 18th, 19th and 20th century in the iframe above.

 # Analysis